 Records that use both worker and client’s names, are language appropriate, avoid jargon, focus on what is working—as well as what is not—and that clearly represent the client’s perspective of the service they receive, will be records that promote not only safety, accuracy and accountability, but uphold the dignity and rights of the people, not ‘cases’, they work with.

 Practice Development Coach

-(Andrew is available to run workshops for organisations on the subject of client recording.
-You can leave a message for him here.)
+(We are available to run workshops for organisations on the subject of client recording.
+You can email us here.)